Workplace Chemical Hazards & Occupational Skin Disease

 An irritant contact dermatitis may also develop first, rendering the skin more susceptible to penetration by sensitizers.
 It is also possible that an original allergic contact dermatitis might be later sustained by an irritant.

-Here are some examples of how the skin is damaged by an irritant:
+Examples of how the skin is damaged by an irritant:

 - Detergents, soaps and repeated hand washing can remove the protective oily layer of the skin and leave it exposed to damage.